 3. Develop and Test the ETL Process

-Based on the requirements of data automation outlined in the previous two steps, select an ETL tool with all the essential features required for processing or updating data while retaining quality.
+Based on the requirements outlined in the previous two steps, select an ETL tool with all the essential features required for processing or updating data while retaining quality.

 4. Schedule Data for Updates

 The last step is to schedule your data for timely updates.
-For this step, selecting an ETL tool with process automation features like job scheduling, workflow automation, etc. It ensures process execution without any manual intervention.
+For this step, selecting an ETL tool with process automation features like job scheduling, workflow automation, etc., ensures process execution without any human intervention.